 Most off-the-shelf market modelling software such as Plexos and Prophet use sequential market simulations where the dispatch targets from the previous time period are the starting values for the next time period unless a resource suffers a forced outage.
-To model the access and physical dispatches would require that the previous dispatch targets from the physical dispatch are passed to the access dispatch as the starting values for the next access dispatch rather than the access targets from the previous dispatch.
-The access and physical dispatches are coupled.
-Thus due to the coupling of the access and physical dispatches, it could be difficult to effectively and easily model priority access plus the CRM using off-the-shelf market modelling software which is available today.
+To model the access and physical dispatches would require that the previous dispatch targets from the physical dispatch are passed to the access dispatch as the starting values for the next access dispatch rather than the access targets from the previous dispatches, it could be difficult to effectively and easily model priority access plus the CRM using off-the-shelf market modelling software which is available today.